PurelyAdamo/PurelyAdamo/README.md

 - 👋 Hi, I’m Adamo
-- 👀 I’m interested in Languages, outdoors activities & Computers
+- 👀 I’m interested in Languages & Computers
 - 🌱 I’m currently learning PHP, Js, SQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: Discord @PurelyAdamo